 Open Memorial Day through the end of September, the large swimming area at the Aurora Reservoir offers plenty of opportunities for sunbathing along its sandy shores, picnics and swimming for both kids and adults with an adult-only swim lane.
 Lifeguards are available during the summer as the beach does tend to get crowded.
 It’s located about thirty miles drive from Downtown Denver in western Aurora.

 Just north of Ouray in Ridgway, CO, the Ridgway State Park is the state’s westernmost park that offers a large 5-mile long reservoir with a sandy beach and swim area – all surrounded by stunning mountain views, plus ample outdoor recreational opportunities.

 Ridgway State Park offers year-round activities which include biking, camping, swimming, fishing, wildlife viewing, boating, and hiking with 14 miles of scenic trails.
-There are two open swimming areas, The Dutch Charlie swim beach plus open swimming at Dallas Creek but is designated to just the NO WAKE zone.
+There are two open swimming areas, the Dutch Charlie swim beach plus open swimming at Dallas Creek but is designated just in the NO WAKE zone.

 So, what are you waiting for?
 Grab your sunscreen, beach towels, and friends, and head to the beach this summer in Colorado!